Domestic Recordings - Betty Bolton

 Off-screen shot in "Television" June 1934

 On 13th June 1998, Betty saw for the first time these restored pictures.
-She confirmed that the subject was indeed her but was unable to place a broadcast date.
-From the panning action of the camera and from the mirror-drum characteristics, it places the recording between 1932 and 1935 and probably comes from the late part of that period.
+She confirmed that the subject was indeed her but was unable to place a broadcast date or indeed what she was singing.
+She said it looked like a love song.
+From the panning action of the camera and from the mirror-drum characteristics, it places the recording between 1932 and 1935.

 The performance on disc is absolutely stunning and, though silent, shows what an excellent and natural television performer Miss Bolton was.